wercker-labs/wercker-blog/source/posts/2013-09-18-import-go-package-from-private-git-repository.md

 ## Adding a key to your application

-Wercker allows you to generate SSH key for your application, which we can be used as a deploy key.
+Wercker allows you to generate a SSH key for your application, which we can be used as a deploy key.
 Open your application at wercker and go to the application settings tab.
 Here you find the _key management_ section.
 Use the generate new key pair button to generate a new key.

 ![create ssh key at wercker](/images/posts/import-go-package-from-private-git-repository/generate-key.png)

 ## Add variable for key

-Before we can use the key in our build pipeline, we need expose it as a variable.
-This can be done in the pipeline section of the application settings tab.
-Press the add new variable button, pick the SSH Key pair option and select your key.
+We need to add the public part to GitHub or BitBucket.
+We will do this in a minute, first lets expose this key to the build and deployment pipeline.
+In the  pipeline section of the application settings tab, press the add new variable button, pick the SSH Key pair option and select your key.

 ![](/images/posts/import-go-package-from-private-git-repository/pipeline-variable.png)